Can my employer take deductions from my time to not pay overtime? Ohio Overtime Attorneys

 Employees who prove violations of the FLSA are entitled to their unpaid overtime wages, liquidated damages equal to their unpaid overtime wages, and attorney’s fees.

-Our Ohio overtime attorney is here to speak with you about any issues with deductions being taken by your employer in order to avoid paying overtime.
+Our Ohio overtime attorneys are here to speak with you about any issues with deductions being taken by your employer in order to avoid paying overtime.
 We represent employees in all types of wage and hour disputes.
 We look forward to the opportunity to discuss your issues with deductions.
-Call our office today for a FREE consultation at 1-614-949-1181 to speak with an Ohio overtime attorney about any issues with deductions.
+Call our office today for a FREE consultation at 1-614-949-1181 to speak with our Ohio overtime attorneys about any issues with deductions.